 Various businesses also offer free Wi-Fi.
-Many cafes, restaurants, malls, gas stations, and even public transportation (trains and some busses) have free Wi-Fi.
+Many cafes, restaurants, malls, gas stations, and even public transportation (trains and buses) have free Wi-Fi.
 When it comes to hotels, then the situation is worse.
-Many offer free Wi-Fi only in the lobby, and if you want Wi-Fi in the room, then it is for an extra fee.
+Many offer free Wi-Fi only in the lobby, and if you want Wi-Fi in the room, it is for an extra fee.
 And in some cases, the additional cost is too expensive.
-In those cases, it would be cheaper purchasing local SIM card.
+It would be cheaper to purchase a local SIM card in those cases.

 Local SIM Card

-If you have an unlocked smartphone, then you can purchase a local SIM card.
-And if your phone is locked, then you can rent a smartphone, but it will be more expensive then a SIM card.
+You can purchase a local SIM card if you have an unlocked smartphone.
+And if your phone is locked, you can rent a smartphone, but it will be more expensive than a SIM card.

-You can buy a SIM card at the post offices (and there is one at Ben Gurion airport), at telecom operator stores or stands, and preorder them via the web.
+You can buy a SIM card at the post offices (and Ben Gurion airport), at telecom operator stores or stands, and preorder them online.
 For example, Partner Big Talk pre-paid packages can be purchased at the post offices or via Partner.
 Here are several package examples:

 You can find information about all their packages here.

-Note: you can find all branches of Israeli post here (only in Hebrew).
+Note: you can find all branches of the Israeli post office here (only in Hebrew).

 Most useful apps for tourists in Israel:

-- Moovit – in many of my posts I include links to Moovit under “How To Get There” section.
-Moovit has an app and a website that assists people to get to their destination using public transport.
+- Moovit – in many of my posts, I include links to Moovit under the Directions section.
+Moovit has an app and a website that assists people in getting to their destination using public transport.
 Its data include all bus firms and the train.
 Thus, if you will be using public transportation in Israel, this app will make your life easier.

-- Waze – is a GPS based navigation application.
+- Waze – is a GPS-based navigation application.
 Waze is very popular in Israel.
 Thus it is continuously updated with traffic status (including locations of police units and speed cameras).
 And though Waze was purchased by Google, their systems were not integrated, and in Israel, due to its popularity, Waze tends to give better routes.
 If you are renting a car, this is a must.
-Note that Waze requires the constant internet connection (SIM card with internet) to load maps and get traffic updates.
+Waze requires a constant internet connection (SIM card with internet) to load maps and get traffic updates.

-- Parking – if you rent a car then you will most likely look for parking.
-Blue and white curbs mean that this is a paid parking.
+- Parking – if you rent a car, you will most likely look for parking.
+Blue and white curbs mean that it is a paid parking area.
 You can pay for blue and white using an app.
 Cellopark and Pango are two of the most popular.
 I am using Pango, but not sure how it works with international credit cards.
-If you have a problem setting an international credit card into the app, look for a parking lot or a grey curb.
-Do not be tempted to park at blue and white.
+If you have trouble setting an international credit card into the app, look for a parking lot or a grey curb.
+Do not be tempted to park near a blue and white curb.
 There is a high chance you will receive a fine.

 - TripAdvisor and Google Maps – I often use these apps to check reviews and average scores of restaurants and attractions.
-This way I am sure that I am not going to spend money on an average food or attraction.
+This way, I am sure I will not spend money on average food or attraction.

-The most important thing to know about public transportation is that in Israel there is no public transport on Saturdays.
-Keep in mind that according to Jewish religion the day starts in the evening (when you can see the first star) and not at midnight.
-Thus, busses and trains will stop several hours before the beginning of Saturday and resume 1 – 2 hours after it ends.
+The most important thing to know about public transportation is that there is no public transport on Saturdays in Israel.
+Remember that according to the Jewish religion, the day starts in the evening (when you can see the first star) and not at midnight.
+Thus, buses and trains will stop several hours before the beginning of Saturday and resume 1 – 2 hours after it ends.
 The exact times depend on the season, but as a rule of thumb, the “downtime” is from 1 – 3 pm on Friday till 7 – 9 pm on Saturday.
 For exact times, check the official websites.

 Keep this downtime in mind and plan accordingly.

 Though all other transport is not working during Shabbat, airports work 24×7.
-But if you arrive or leave during Saturday, the only transportation options are a taxi or a rental car.
+But if you arrive or leave on Saturday, the only transportation options are a taxi or a rental car.

-There are several bus companies in Israel, but by far the biggest one is Egged.
-The other ones are Dan, Kavim, Metropoline, Superbus, and Nateev Express.
-But you do not need to check websites of all firms to find the appropriate route.
-There are aggregation sites like www.bus.co.il or Moovit (as I mentioned in Apps section).
+There are several bus companies in Israel, but by far, the biggest one is Egged.
+The others are Dan, Kavim, Metropoline, Superbus, and Nateev Express.
+But you do not need to check the websites of all firms to find the appropriate route.
+There are aggregation sites like www.bus.co.il or Moovit (as I mentioned in the Apps section).